One reason experts urge you to monitor your credit reports is so you can catch identity thieves who open fraudulent credit card accounts in your name.

 Here’s what every consumer should know about checking account reports, including how to get a copy of yours for free:

 What is a checking account report?

 There are multiple types of consumer reports.
-Credit reports, which reflect your credit and loan-repayment history, are just one type.
+Credit reports, which reflect your credit and loan repayment history, are just one type.

 Checking account reports, which reflect your check-writing and banking history, are another type of consumer report.

-The Consumer Financial Protection Bureau, or CFPB, explains:
+The Consumer Financial Protection Bureau (CFPB) explains:

 “Some banks and credit unions use checking account reports to help decide whether to offer consumers a checking account.
 Checking account reporting companies compile these reports using information from other banks and credit unions about consumers’ checking account and transaction history.”

 Checking account reports contain negative information collected from banks and credit unions.
 For example, this information can include that a checking account was closed due to unpaid overdrafts or unpaid fees, the CFPB says.